UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 ## Looping through multiple files
 ### Why use loops

 Let's start with an question.
-What would you do if you wanted to change the number of words in a file using the command line?
+What would you do if you wanted to check the number of words in a file using the command line?

 ```bash
 wc [filename]